 How Does the Express Entry System Work?

 The Express Entry System assesses candidates using a points-based system called the Comprehensive Ranking System.
-This CRS system assigns points based on your age, work experience, education, and adaptability.
+This CRS system assigns points based on age, work experience, education, and adaptability.

 What is the Provincial Nominee Program System?